-Employee referrals was one of the best channels to hire.
+Employee referrals were one of the best channels to hire.
 It did not seem too difficult to expect one employee to give you one candidate in one year.
-However, most companies actually have less than 5% folks contribute to the process.
+However, most companies actually have less than 5% of folks contribute to the process.
 Besides, hiring is a pain.
 Trying to alleviate this pain point by leveraging the best channel of hiring prompted the birth of RippleHire.

 - What has been the key to your business’s success?

 Word of mouth.
-When customers love your product and see value, word of mouth automatically flows.
+When customers love your product and see the value, word of mouth automatically flows.
 It is also incredibly satisfying for us as a team to have word of mouth.